-- Green paper temporary cards.

-Paper printout identification cards for EE for children and pregnant women and beige PE cards for pregnant women who are enrolled in BadgerCare Plus through EE.

-- White paper PE for the FPW program cards.
+- Green paper temporary cards. - Paper printout card for EE for children.Paper printout card for EE for pregnant women. - Beige paper card for PE for pregnant women. - White paper PE for the FPW cards.

 Misuse and Abuse of Benefits

 Examples of Member Abuse or Misuse